hpc2n/linux-command-line-101/docs/modify.md

 - The command <code>pwd</code> tells you the current directory path.

 !!!
 Example "Creating directories, changing directories, removing directory and file"

+    This example will test some of the things we just learned, as well as the command ``cd`` from the previous section.

     **HINT: Code-along!**